Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 The &lt;Route&gt; component is used to wrap another component, causing that component to only be rendered if a certain URL is matched.
 The behavior of the &lt;Route&gt; component is controlled by the following props: path, component, exact, and render (optional).

 Create a simple Users component that returns &lt;h1&gt;This is the users index!&lt;/h1&gt;.
-Now let's refactor your index.js file so that you can create your routes within the component:
+Now let’s refactor your index.js file so that you can create your routes within the component:

 Note that BrowserRouter can only have a single child component, so the snippet above wraps all routes within parent a &lt;div&gt; element.
-Now let's create some routes!
+Now let’s create some routes!

 component
 =========

 Begin with the component prop.
 This prop takes a reference to the component to be rendered.
-Let's render your App component:
+Let’s render your App component:

 Now you’ll need to connect a path to the component!